thales-markets/thales-improvement-proposals/TIPs/TIP-12.md

 These contracts are also deployed on L1, but now also include the following changes:
  - Changes introduced with TIP-8
  - `burn` function introduced with the ThalesAMM (TIP-11)
- - Whitelist market creation exclusively to the Thales Protocol DAO
+ - Whitelist market creation exclusively to Thales Core Contributors addresses
  - Reduce minimal required amount of sUSD for minting options tokens to be `1`

 * Deploy the Thales PriceFeed proxy that will serve asset prices from Chainlink for resolving markets: